outref/puzzle-game/README.md

 -- <b> GameBoard </b> encapsulates the information about all tiles on the board with other game-related information
 -- <b> GameTile </b> keeps track of tile's image, position and rotation during the game.
 -- <b> SolverTile </b> holds all the information about each tile that puzzle-solving algorithm needs to assemble the solution.
-- <b> repository/ </b> - contains interface responsible for saving images as files.
+- <b> repository/ </b> - contains interface responsible for saving images as files + StorageInitializr bean that is responsible for creating a folder for keeping images on application startup.
 - <b> service/ </b> - service layer of the application, all the logic is here.
-- <b> PuzzleApplication </b> - @SpringBootApplication class with additional configuration.
+- <b> PuzzleApplication </b> - @SpringBootApplication class.
-- <b> StorageInitializr </b> - Bean that is responsible for creating a folder for keeping images on application startup.
-- <b> WebSecurityConfig </b> - @Configuration class with security-config beans.
 - <b> resources/static.styles/ </b> - CSS styles.
 - <b> resources/templates/ </b> - Thymeleaf .html template files.
 - <b> application.properties </b> - properties used by SpringBoot to auto-configure the application.